brinktrade/brink-core/docs/Account/Account.md

 ## `Account`

-Deployed once and used by many Proxy contracts as the implementation contract
+Deployed once and used by many Proxy contracts as the implementation contract.
+External functions in this contract are intended to be called only by `delegatecall` from other contracts.